jordanh245/SpaceLux/README.md

    • Home-  The Landing page you are greeted with that provides information about the website.

-   • Space- Allows you to view who are currently aboard out ISS.
+   • Space- Allows you to view who are currently aboard our ISS.

    • Picture- Picture of the day from NASA and information about the photo.